 One of the best tips for incorporating principles of design balance, in particular, is to step back from the artwork for a moment.
 The farther you remove yourself from the three-dimensional scene, the better you will see it.
 The live-view LCD screen mode of modern DSLR and mirrorless cameras is an excellent tool for this.
 With it, you can see your composition in real-time in two dimensions.
 You can immediately see the balance, contrast, and use of space.
 Is the subject emphasized the way you intended?

-If you don't have a live-view LCD or are shooting on film, you have to mentally step back from the artwork and look on it with fresh eyes.
+If you don't have a live-view LCD or are shooting on film, you have to mentally step back from the artwork and look at it with fresh eyes.
 As the creator of the artwork, it's often tough to figure out how the end viewer will see it.
 Backing away will help blur the elements together and give you a better idea of the overall composition.

 Long before the camera was invented, artists worked hard to translate the world around them onto the canvas.
 They developed tricks and techniques that you can see improve over the centuries if you walk the halls of any fine art museum.
 The modern techniques of graphic design and photography have pulled from this extensive history to make their work better.
 In the end, all visual arts are working to communicate the three-dimensional world with two dimensions.
 When done well, viewers are drawn into the canvas or image powerfully.